-A bundle of historic red-roofed charm wrapped up in a shiny avant-garde veneer, Bavaria’s zingy capital has an appeal that goes way beyond its traditional ‘bier und bratwurst’ image.
-Whether you visit for the palaces, the galleries, the world-beating clubs or – yes – the famous Bavarian beer halls, a holiday to Munich from Glasgow Airport is the ultimate way to get your German culture fix.
+Bavaria’s capital has an appeal that goes way beyond its traditional ‘bier und bratwurst’ image.
+From visiting the palaces and galleries, to the world-beating clubs or the famous Bavarian beer halls, a holiday to Munich from Glasgow Airport is the ultimate way to to enjoy the German culture.

 Where past meets future

-A hodgepodge of quirky crenellated houses and green-domed clock towers gives Munich’s Old Town a fairytale charm – but the city is equally famous for its contemporary architecture.
-Indulge your inner history buff with a stroll around the Marienplatz, taking in the twin-domed Frauenkirche cathedral and the Gothic-style Alte Hof palace; then jump on a tram and trundle out to the northern suburbs for a glimpse of the spaceship-style BMW Welt (Am Olympiapark 1) and the stunning Allianz Arena.
-Barcode House (Sohnckestraße 6), a hidden gem secreted away on the outskirts, is also well worth a garners.
+Munich’s Old Town has a fairytale charm – but the city is equally famous for its contemporary architecture.
+Indulge in the history with a stroll around the Marienplatz, taking in the twin-domed Frauenkirche cathedral and the Gothic-style Alte Hof palace; then jump on a tram and travel out to the northern suburbs for a glimpse of the BMW Welt (Am Olympiapark 1) and the stunning Allianz Arena.
+Barcode House (Sohnckestraße 6), a hidden gem hidden away on the outskirts.

 Bright lights and beer